ALENTL/dataStructuresInC/README.md

   - Insert at end
   - Insertion after a node
 - Deletion
 - Concatenation of the list

+### 8. Linked List with Header Node

+- Create List
+- Insertion
+  - Before
+  - After
+  - At position
+- Delete Node
+- Reverse

 ## STACK